-Dr. Giesla Kohl is a board-certified psychiatrist who the Certus practice.
-She and her team of psychiatric healthcare professionals are here to help you or a loved one realize the best outcomes possible.
+Dr. Giesla Kohl is a board-certified psychiatrist who leads the practice.
+She and her team of psychiatric healthcare professionals and therapists are here to help you or a loved one realize the best outcomes possible.

-All new patients receive an in-depth evaluation and consultation that will work to lay the groundwork for your recovery process.
+All new patients receive an in-depth evaluation and consultation that works to lay the groundwork for your recovery process.
 Please keep in mind that recovery is a process.
 It may take weeks or even months for significant progress to be made.

 Our team of certified counselors will help you meet your specific and unique needs.
 No two people are alike, and we will work to create your own personalized path to recovery.

 - Solution-Focused Therapy also called Solution-Focused Brief Therapy (SFBT)

 - Sometimes, medication is a necessary course of action to help you overcome or kick-start the process of helping you achieve better mental health.

 - One medication may help a person thrive, and side effects can worsen than the treatment for someone else.